RufusMbugua/rufusmbugua/README.md

 - [Personal Email](mailto:mbuguarufus@gmail.com)

 ## ⚡ Fun fact:
-I used to sing in the choir, at a regster I'm not sure I can still hit.
+I used to sing in the choir, at a register I'm not sure I can still hit.
 Plus I own a dusty keyboard.

 <!--
 **RufusMbugua/rufusmbugua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.